MIT-Tab/mit-tab/docs/Running-a-Tournament.md

 view.
 The areas of importance are shown below:
 ![](img/result_entry_colored.png)

-* Red: These areas show you basic information about the government and opposition teams.
+* Red: This area shows you basic information about the government and opposition teams.
 Use this to quickly check if the pairings make sense.
+* Green: This area shows the judge(s) assigned to a round.
+In the case of a panel, the chair is the one with the highest rank, not necessarily the one at the top.
+Click the "NA" button to select panelists
 * Yellow: This is where you click to enter results for that round.
 Note that whenever entering forfeit wins or losses, enter speaks **of zero** and assign ranks arbitrarily.
 The program will do the right thing.
 Possible results are
   1. Gov/Opp win: The government or opposition team won outright, this is 99% of results.
   2. Gov/Opp win via forfeit: The government or opposition team won via a